Scheduled Consumer Sessions

 - Case-Specific Consumer Sessions: The PUCN must conduct consumer sessions when a public utility files a general rate application; an application to recover the increased cost of purchased fuel, purchased power, or natural gas purchased for resale; an annual deferred energy accounting adjustment application; or an annual rate adjustment application.
 The consumer session is held if the application will result in an increase in annual gross operating revenue in an amount that will exceed $50,000 or 10 percent of the applicant's annual gross operating revenue, whichever is less.
 The PUCN may hold additional case-specific consumer sessions, although not required to do so by statute.
 Case-specific consumer sessions offer a forum for the public to voice opinions about the filing directly to PUCN commissioners and staff.

 - General Consumer Sessions: Each calendar year, the PUCN must conduct at least one general consumer session in the county with the largest population (Clark) and in the county with the second largest population (Washoe).
-The General consumer session allows the public to provide input about any topic concerning utilities regulated by the PUCN, including NV Energy and Southwest Gas, as well as some telecommunication, railroad and water companies.
-The record from the consumer session is provided to the Legislature.
+General consumer sessions allow the public to provide input about any topic concerning utilities regulated by the PUCN, including NV Energy and Southwest Gas, as well as some telecommunication, railroad and water companies.
+The record from the consumer sessions is provided to the Legislature.

 What to Expect at a Consumer Session